SpiralBL0CK/LetMeH8You/README.md

 # A simple C project

-*Edit a journal
+*Edit a personal journal

-*Create new jurnal
+*Create new personal journal

 *Login/logout system(still in development)